Canadian Pacific to lock out employees in 72 hours if talks with union fail

 Canadian federal mediators are assisting the two sides in talks and the government is encouraging both parties to consider making the compromises necessary to reach a fair deal, Minister of Labour Seamus O'Regan Jr said in a statement.

-The Canadian government can seek to pass legislation that would order workers back to their jobs if they strike.
+The Canadian government can seek to pass legislation that will order workers back to their jobs if they strike.

 ((Radhika.Anilkumar@thomsonreuters.com; +91 8067490824;))